 - Purchase the complete Expat Arrivals Qatar Guide (PDF)

-Expats should brace themselves for Qatar’s extreme heat.
-The country's desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of heat exhaustion and sunstroke.
+Expats thinking of a move to Qatar should brace themselves for the country’s extreme heat.
+Its desert climate creates unbearable peak temperatures that mean new arrivals have to be wary of health-related issues, including heat exhaustion and sunstroke.

 The weather in Qatar is characterised by abundant sunshine and little rainfall.
 Rain appears in short bursts during winter (December to February) and rarely totals more than three inches in a year.